Balkoth-dev/Skyrim-FuzzyActorSearch/README.md

 nearbyOnly: If true, restricts search to high-process actors near the player.

 handledOnly: If true, only considers actors currently handled by the engine.
+Leave this to true 99% of the time.

 WeightMin: Minimum similarity weight for a match (higher = stricter).